Real estate has seen a unique shift in the industry with the advent of the internet.

 Facebook supports panoramic & 3D views, which are especially beneficial to the real estate industry.

 Uploading photography of your past properties is also great way to show off your catalog of work.

-Proving your value to clients and peers through blogging will establish yourself as a thought leader of your industry.
+Proving your value to potential buyers and peers works best through blogging as it will establish yourself as a thought leader of your industry.

 What better place to promote your valuable blogs than social media?

 You can create posts about them in your social media content calendar or include links to them in your captions.

 But either way they serve as CTA’s to direct people to your website.

 You can even use social media to find the next topic to write on – whether it be through engagement or social listening tools.